TaylorBrysonRouse/TaylorBrysonRouse/README.md

 - Hi, I’m @TaylorBrysonRouse
 - Drive Axle Team Engineer
-- Computer Information Systems major at Southern Wesleyan University
+- Computer Information Systems graduate at Southern Wesleyan University

 “Life is like riding a bicycle.
 To keep your balance, you must keep moving” -Albert Einstein